kenyk7/Japi/readme.md

 # Japi

-Simple api rest with authorization and login auth
+Simple api rest with josn-server + authorization and login auth + automatize models faker generator class

 ## Dev

 Clone this repository
 Require npm or yarn and install global json-server, nodemon

 Use nodemon recomended for dev in your api of json server = Simulates automatic reloading when modifying your files